Auchtertool

 Auchtertool (/ɒxtərˈtʊl/; Uachdar Tuil) is a small village in Fife, Scotland.
 It is 4 miles west of Kirkcaldy.
 The name is from the Gaelic uachdar, meaning upland or heights above the Tiel burn (from Gaelic tuil meaning torrent).
 The Tiel Burn flows a few hundred yards south of the kirk and village, which was formerly known as Milton of Auchtertool.
-The parish belonged to the diocese of Dunkeld, having been given to Bishop Gregory by King David I in the twelfth century.
-Soon after, the church was given to the priory of Inchcolm.